 At the time, the study results became widely recognized, making asbestos contamination the main issue with talcum powder.
 The Personal Care Products Council mandated that today’s “cosmetic-grade talc must contain no detectable fibrous, asbestos minerals.”

 When Baby Powder is sprinkled on the body, there’s a chance that particles could be swept into the respiratory system through the mouth or nose.
 Talcum inhalation is problematic for a number of reasons, and children are particularly vulnerable.

 Inhaling talcum impurities can also lead to a condition known as talcosis.
 Talcosis is a respiratory illness that affects infants exposed to baby powder.
 Symptoms of talcosis include breathing irregularities, severe wheezing, persistent coughing, and lung irritation.
 Long-term exposure can lead to serious pulmonary problems, worsening asthma, pneumonia, and even lung cancer.

-Issues associated with talc inhalation are included on Johnson’s Baby Powder labeling, but the increased risk of ovarian cancer remains marred in secrecy.
+Issues associated with talc inhalation are included on Johnson’s Baby Powder labelin.
+Despite decades of reserach, an increased risk of ovarian cancer remains marred in secrecy.

 In 1971, a British study discovered talcum particles “deeply embedded” in 10 of 13 ovarian tumors.
 A few years later, in 1982, the link was statistically proven and published in the medical journal Cancer.
 Researchers continued to find heightened cancer risks throughout the 1980s, finding that talcum use contributed to a 35 percent higher chance of developing the disease.

 Though the exact cause of illness is unclear, researchers believe that talc particles can enter the vagina, travel through the uterus and damage the ovaries.
 The particles can then cause inflammation, pain, and growth of tumor cells.
 It can take years to clear these contaminants from the body.